Dizziness During Pregnancy: Causes and Prevention

 - Wear loose, comfortable clothing to avoid restricting circulation

-What do I do if I feel faint during pregnancy?
+What do to do if you feel faint when you are pregnant?

-There are a few things you can do to help relieve the feeling that you are going to faint.
+There are a few steps you can follow to help relieve the feeling that you are going to faint.
 It is common to faint during pregnancy, so be cautious.

 Here are some helpful suggestions:

 - Avoid getting up quickly from sitting or lying down positions.
 This is a common reason for dizziness, lightheadedness, and fainting.

 If you feel faint, try the following things: